trungvose/angular-tetris/README.md

 [tweet]: https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2Ftrungk18%2Fangular-tetris&text=Awesome%20Tetris%20game%20built%20with%20Angular%2010%20and%20Akita%2C%20can%20you%20get%20999999%20points%3F&hashtags=angular,angulartetris,akita,typescript

 > The mobile device support is very limited at the moment - no sounds, can play but lagging, no button press effect.
 I will spend the next few days working on it.
-The screenshot below recorded on iPhone X. I tested again on a Samsung device and saw it was running smoother with sounds as well.
-If tweet and tag me for any issues that you are currently facing!!
+The screenshot below recorded on iPhone X. I tested again on a Samsung device it was running smoother - with sounds as well.
+> Please tweet and tag me for any issues that you are currently facing!!
 >
 > Thanks for your understanding.
 Stay tuned!